Goto15/monorepo/JavaScript/README.md

 Kadane's algrithm is an algorithm to find the maximum subarray sum of an array.

+## Matrix Operations

+A selection of operations on arrays of points that represents a shape.

 ## Random Trig Stuff

 I've been having to calculate a bunch of endpoints given some information and degrees so I just threw a few of these together in one place.